Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

   * A bird moves the number of steps originally passed in on its creation down then, the number right then, the number up and then repeats.
 Birds die of old age after 50 moves and if they haven't eaten in 10 moves.
   * Insects make either clockwise (if passed in true when created) or counterclockwise squares, walking the same number of steps in each direction until a complete square is made.
+Both start by walking left.
 The initial square should have one step on each side.
 The number of steps should increase by one each time a square is completed.
 Insects die of old age after 20 moves and when eaten.